aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 1. Refresh the browser multiple times and you should see connections to both BackendVM1 and BackendVM2.

    Congratulations!
 You have configured and tested an Azure Application Gateway.

+### Review
+In this lab, you have completed:

+- Create an application gateway
+- Create virtual machines
+- Add backend servers to backend pool
+- Test the application gateway

 ## You have successfully completed the lab.